 It’s just a change in me

 With FIRE in my hands

-The Verve were talented but they benefited from some good luck.
+The Verve were talented.
+They probably also benefited from some good luck.
 They made it in a notoriously difficult business, having originated from a village near Wigan in the north of England which was not previously known for creating a lot of millionaires.

-But having created a formidable money-making machine, they fell out with each other and split up.
+But having broken through to rockstar status, they fell out with each other and split up.
 Which I’m not sure was totally down to bad luck.
-I can’t help thinking this could be avoided if people in bands took less drugs and more classes on emotional intelligence.
+I can’t help thinking this could be avoided if people in bands took less drugs and learned to control their egos better.

-In The Life of Riley The Lightning Seeds carry on the study of randomness where The Verve left off.
+In The Life of Riley The Lightning Seeds carry on the study of luck and randomness where The Verve left off.

 The video is worth a watch if only for the comedy value of the football clips.
 Life is more like football (soccer) than rugby.
 In rugby, the stronger side almost always wins.
-Football is in some ways more frustrating (or exciting, depending on your point of view) because its more prone to randomness.
+In Football luck plays a much bigger role.
+This either make it more frustrating or more exciting, depending on your point of view).

 If you think that life is always fair, you may not have been paying attention.
 But The Lightning Seeds remind us not to get downhearted by luck nor to spend our entire life in the office…and that we need to find the time for…wait for it…the life of Riley.

 Another day in paradise (Phil Collins)